deeheber/note-service-next-generation/README.md

 ### Run the Application

 1. Clone this repo and run `npm install` from the project root.
 2. From the project root run `npm run deploy`.
 This will build and deploy this application using the `cdk` to your bootstrapped AWS account/region.
-Note: the first time running this comman might result in an error...if that happens run `npm run build` first.
+Note: the first time running this command might result in an error...if that happens run `npm run build` first.
    2a.
 If using a non-default AWS profile, you can `npm run build` to build the TypeScript and then run `npm run cdk deploy -- --profile <your-profile-name-here>`
 3. Get the `apiId` and `apiURL` from the output in your console.
 You will need these values later to make requets to the API.
 4. Send requests to the application using a third party client or login to the AWS AppSync console and make requests from `Queries`.
 I personally like to use Postman, but [here's some other suggestions](https://www.apollographql.com/blog/graphql/examples/4-simple-ways-to-call-a-graphql-api/) if you don't have a preferred way to send requests to an API.